 In reading, Searching Below the Surface: A Deeper Look at Covenant and Contract, one expects simple answers to complex issues.
 However, exploring a much-needed contrast between how the God of the Bible functions in a covenant manner and the Islamic Allah in a contractual way will take the reader into a Scripture dig.
 The foundations help one to understand marriage as an outcome of these beliefs, leading each of us to discover why biblical marriage is a covenant, not contractual – like Islam.

-[Read more…] about Searching Below the Surface – Look at unexpected Islamic ideas.Analyzing the Synagogue in Side, Pamphylia
+[Read more…] about Searching Below the Surface – Look at unexpected Islamic ideas.Key Displays on Rudaki Street in Dushanbe

-As I delved into the Byzantine history of Side, I discovered that a synagogue was uncovered during an archaeological dig in 2021.
+As I delved into the Byzantine history of Side, I discovered that a recent archaeological dig found a synagogue.
 While navigating the streets of Side searching for this significant site, I received invaluable help from a Turkish man who guided me to its location.
 It’s important to note that the site is not well-marked, which adds to the challenge of finding it.

 [Read more…] about Analyzing the Synagogue in Side, PamphyliaAnalyzing the 12 churches and chapels of Side, Pamphylia